EC2 Scheduler – There’s a tool for that.

 Automate EC2 Instances Easily with ParkMyCloud

-ParkMyCloud is a lightweight SaaS app to automate EC2, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, and Google.
+ParkMyCloud is a lightweight SaaS application to automate EC2 and other cloud resources, helping organizations cut cloud costs by 65% or more on their monthly cloud bill with AWS, Azure, Google, and Alibaba Cloud.
 Benefits include:

 - Automates the process of switching non-production instances on and off with a simple, easy-to-use platform – more reliable than the manual process of switching EC2 instances off via the AWS console.